sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/cross-account-iam-role.rst

     arn:aws:iam::<bucket-owner-acct-id>:role/MyRoleB.

-Step 5 : Edit Trust Relationship of 'MyRoleB'
+Step 5 : Edit Trust Relationship of MyRoleB
 ----------------------------------------
 Edit the trust relationship of role **MyRoleB** to allow a role **MyRoleA** in **Account A** to assume a role in **Account B**.